haowenz/chromap/README.md

 downstream analysis tools such as [MAESTRO][MAESTRO], [ArchR][ArchR], [signac][signac]
 and etc.

-For the output, Chromap provide the function to translate input cell barcode to another barcode space.
+Besides, Chromap can translate input cell barcodes to another set of barcodes.
-User can specify the translation file through the option **--barcode-translate**.
+Users can specify the translation file through the option **--barcode-translate**.
-The translation file is a two-column tsv/csv file with the original barcode on the second column and the translated barcode on the first column.
-This is useful for the case of 10x multiome data, where scATAC-seq and scRNA-seq data uses different sets of barcodes.
+The translation file is a two-column tsv/csv file with the translated barcode on the first column and the original barcode on the second column.
+This is useful for 10x Multiome data, where scATAC-seq and scRNA-seq data use different sets of barcodes.
 This option also supports combinatorial barcoding, such as SHARE-seq.
-Chromap translates each barcode segment provided in the second column to the ID of the first column and added "-" to concatenate the IDs in the output.
+Chromap can translate each barcode segment provided in the second column to the ID in the first column and add "-" to concatenate the IDs in the output.

 #### <a name="map-hic"></a>Map Hi-C short reads